victoriaajuwon/python-people-api/README.md

     # Install dependencies
     python -m pip install
     ```
-6. List of the dependecies used are
+6. List of the dependencies used are
    - Flask version 2.2.2
    - "connexion[swagger-ui]==2.14.1" (Ensure to include the double quotes when installing)
    - "flask-marshmallow[sqlalchemy]==0.14.0"
-   - You can check the PipFile for the dependencies as well
-7. To build the database later in the code, run in your virtual environment
+7. To build the database later in the code, run the command below in your virtual environment
    ```sh
    python build_database.py
    ```